 Where is Colin Calderwood now?

-Colin Calderwood ended his career in 2001 after breaking his leg whilst playing for Nottingham Forest.
+Colin Calderwood ended his playing career in 2001 after unfortunately breaking his leg during a brief spell playing for Nottingham Forest.

-Upon retiring he moved into coaching and was appointed reserve team manager at former club Tottenham Hotspur before joining Northampton Town as manager.
+Upon retiring from playing he moved into coaching and was appointed reserve team manager at former club Tottenham Hotspur before joining Northampton Town as manager.

-He had a successful time at Northampton gaining promotion in his second season in charge and on the back of this success he joined Nottingham Forest as manager in 2006.
+He had a successful time with The Cobblers winning promotion in his second season in charge before moving to former side Nottingham Forest as manager in 2006.

-Calderwood stayed at Forest for two years before getting sacked after a string of poor performances in 2008.
+Calderwood stayed at Forest for two years before getting the sack in 2008 after winning just four times before Christmas.

-The following year Colin Calderwood was back in football as assistant manager at Newcastle United before leaving in 2010 to take the vacant managerial role at Hibernian.
+The following year he was back in football as assistant manager to Chris Hughton at Newcastle United before leaving in 2010 to take the vacant managerial role at Hibernian.

-He wasn’t out of work for long and was snapped up by Birmingham to work as assistant manager to Chris Hughton and moved with him when Hughton was given the Norwich City job.
+Calderwood wasn’t out of work for long and was snapped up by Birmingham City in 2011 to work as assistant manager to Chris Hughton once again.

-Calderwood left Brighton & Hove Albion in November 2016 to take the position of assistant manager to Steve Bruce at Aston Villa.
+Calderwood resigned in November 2016 to take the position of assistant manager to Steve Bruce at Aston Villa.